weaviate/weaviate-io/developers/weaviate/current/getting-started/schema.md

 Let's create your first class!

-We'll take the example of the basics section because you're already familiar with it.
+We'll take the example of the [basics](./basics.html#data-objects-in-weaviate) getting started guide because you're already familiar with it.

 ```python
 import weaviate